The Complexity of Matching Games: A Survey: Complexity Aspects of the Core

 {\bf Example 2.} Let $G'$ be the graph obtained from the graph $G$ in Figure~\ref{f-first} after removing vertex~6.
 Unlike the matching game on $G$, the matching game on $G'$ has an empty core.
 The reason is that the maximum weight ($5\frac{1}{2}$) of a matching in~$G'^d$ is larger than the maximum weight~($5$) of a matching in $G'$, and we can apply Theorem~\ref{t-sol} again. \dia

 By Theorem~\ref{t-so92}, every $b$-assignment game is a yes-instance for P2 and P3 is polynomial-time solvable for $b$-assignment games.
-In contrast, Bir\'o et al.~\cite{BKPW18} proved that P1 is co-\NP-complete even for uniform $3$-assignment games.
+In contrast, \shortciteA{BKPW18} proved that P1 is {co\NP}-complete even for uniform $3$-assignment games.

-On the positive side, Bir\'o et al.~\cite{BKPW18} also showed that for $b\leq 2$, P1 (and thus P2 and P3) is polynomial-time solvable even for $b$-matching games.
+On the positive side, \shortciteA{BKPW18} also showed that for $b\leq 2$, P1 (and thus P2 and P3) is polynomial-time solvable even for $b$-matching games.
 They did this by a reduction to the polynomial-time solvable {\it tramp steamer} problem.
 The latter problem is that of finding a cycle~$C$ in a graph $G$ with maximum profit-to-cost ratio where $p$ and $w$ represent profit and cost functions, respectively, that are defined on $E(G)$.

 Before considering partitioned matching games, it remains to discuss P2 and P3 for $b$-matching games for which $b\not\leq 2$.
 Theorem~\ref{t-srp} implies that besides the aforementioned direct algorithms, any polynomial-time algorithm for SRP can also be used for immediately solving P2 and~P3 for the corresponding matching game.
-As such, the following theorem for SFP, shown independently by Bir\'o et al.~\cite{BKPW18} and Farczadi et al.~\cite{FGK13}\footnote{The algorithm of Farczadi et al.~\cite{FGK13} computes even a balanced stable solution, while the algorithm of Bir\'o et al.~\cite{BKPW18} is faster, due to a reduction to SRP via a construction of Tutte~\cite{Tu54}.}, is initially promising for $b$-matching games.
+As such, the following theorem for SFP, shown independently by \shortciteA{BKPW18} and \shortciteA{FGK13}\footnote{The algorithm of \shortciteA{FGK13} even computes a balanced stable solution {by mapping an instance of the problem to an instance of SRP where each vertex~$i$ has as many copies as its original capacity~$b(i)$, and then applying the result of \citeA{KT08} on finding balanced stable solutions for SRP (see Section~\ref{s-nbg}).
+T}he {$O(n^2m \log (n^2/m))$-time} algorithm of \shortciteA{BKPW18} is faster, as it makes use of an analogue of Theorem~\ref{t-sol} for SFP.}, is initially promising for $b$-matching games.

-\begin{theorem}[\cite{BKPW18,FGK13}] \emph{SFP} can be solved in polynomial time.
+\begin{theorem}[\shortciteR{BKPW18,FGK13}] \emph{SFP} can be solved in polynomial time.
 Moreover, if $(M,p)$ is a stable solution for an instance $(G,b,w)$ of {\sc SFP}, then $M$ is a maximum weight $b$-matching of $G$ and $p^t$ is a core allocation of the $b$-matching game defined on $(G,b,w)$. \end{theorem}